quantificial/course-blockchain/README.md

 ## create a blockchain

+hash the block which contain data, timestamp, previous hash and then add the nonce to check whether the hash is smaller than a value, such as "0000000" to proof the work

+it is required to "mine" the nonce....

 refer to module 1 - create a blockchain

 use flask and simple hash lib to create a block chain